STAT540-UBC-2022/project-team-11/src/DataCleanup_DE.md

                              names_from = gene,
                              values_from = Expression)

-# Use to drop missing values incase there's any before PCA
+# Use to drop missing values in case there's any before PCA
 DEG_new_trans2 <- DEG_new_trans %>%
                   drop_na()